 As Governors, we are required to advise the following:

-On 7th October 2021, all governors were asked to declare any business interests for either themselves or their family members.
+On 5th October 2023, all governors were asked to declare any business interests for either themselves or their family members.
 A copy of the signed declaration is retained by the Clerk to Governors.
-Only one governor, Nicola Davies, has a potential conflict of interest as a close family member runs a painting and decorating business.
+Nicola Davies, has a potential conflict of interest as a close family member runs a painting and decorating business and a member of the SLA board.
+Adam McCarthy runs a training provider and consultancy firm.

 In addition, Governors confirmed that they are not related to, or are in a relationship with, any members of staff.